 Phragmites australis (Cav.)
 Trin.
 Ex Steud. subsp. australis Compare to native Phragmites (P. australis subsp. americanus), page 66.
+Identification:

 Plant: A perennial grass reaching heights of 15 feet.
 Dense stands develop from rhizomatous root systems with live stems and dead stems intermingled.
 Hollow stems are green in summer and yellow in winter.
 Leaves: Dark green, grass-like elongated foliage that is at most $1\frac{1}{2}$ inches wide.
 Leaf sheaths are typically retained on culms (stems) into winter even if leaves drop from dead culms.
 Compare to native phragmites that sheds leaves and leaf sheaths.

 Flower: Bushy panicles of purplish or golden flowers appear in July.
+Bloom time is July to September.